sendgrid/sendgrid-csharp/README.md

 ## Hello Email

-The following is the minimum needed code to send an simple email:
+The following is the minimum needed code to send an simple email, just modify the `apiKey`, `from` and `to` variables:

 ```csharp
 using SendGrid;